Skip to content

 Main Results

-mIoU comparison on five standard semantic segmentation benchmarks:
+mIoU comparison across five standard semantic segmentation benchmarks:

 Method Model VOC Context COCO-Obj Cityscapes ADE20K